andela/hc-bulls/README.md

 ![Screenshot of Channels page](/stuff/screenshots/channels.png?raw=true "Channels Page")

 healthchecks is a watchdog for your cron jobs.
-It's a web server that listens for pings from your cron jobs, plus a web interface.
+It is a web server that listens for pings from your cron jobs, plus a web interface.

 It is live here: [http://healthchecks.io/](http://healthchecks.io/)